-The theatre was packed.
+The theater was packed.
 It is San Francisco after all and unconventional notions, like those in Tom Robbin’s book, play very well there.

 The audience was comprised of more women than men.
 Many women love Tom Robbins.
 Because Tom Robbins loves women and this is easily sensed in his books.
 I remember a passage from one of his books.
 One of the lead male characters became aroused when he smelled the urine of his lover…after she ate asparagus.
 That’s love!